 For instance, Switching from a 30-year fixed mortgage to a 5/1 ARM with a lower interest rate or an Interest-Only mortgage will reduce your DTI.
 It reduces your monthly mortgage payment.
 The challenge is that some Co-op buildings have prohibitions on ARM mortgages.
 Other co-ops permit ARM mortgages subject to your DTI passing a stress test based on the monthly payment using the highest possible interest rate under the loan terms.

 You can apply with a guarantor or co-purchase the unit with a family member.
 Both options allow the purchaser to leverage the income of the other applicant to meet the co-op’s DTI ratio requirement.
 However, each Co-op building has its own rules on co-purchasing and guarantors.
-Therefore, it’s important to strategize with your broker on the structure you envision before signing a contract and even before submitting an initial offer.
+Therefore, it’s important to strategize with your broker on the structure you envision before signing a contract and submitting an initial offer.